Top-H Decoding: Adapting the Creativity and Coherence with Bounded Entropy in Text Generation: Top-H Decoding Method

 We now present a theorem that guarantees the termination of the algorithm, with an \textit{early} convergence governed by the entropy scaling coefficient \(\alpha\).

 \paragraph{Termination Guarantee.} Entropy is a \textit{non-linear} and \textit{non-monotonic} function.
 Thus, the entropy of the distribution \(q\) over a set \(S\) is not predictable as tokens are added.
 Specifically, adding a token to \(S\) can increase or decrease the entropy, depending on the underlying probabilities.
 However, under a greedy selection strategy, it can be shown that each additional token strictly increases the entropy of \(q\).
 Consequently, the entropy constraint is not a vacuous bound, and the growth of \(S\) is inherently bounded; the set cannot expand indefinitely without eventually violating the entropy constraint.
-This intuition is formalized in the following theorem.

-\begin{theorem} \textit{ Consider a greedy algorithm that selects tokens in descending order of their probabilities.
+This intuition is formalized in the following theorem. \begin{theorem} \textit{ Consider a greedy algorithm that selects tokens in descending order of their probabilities.
 Let \(q\) be the probability mass function over the selected tokens.
 Then, the entropy of \(q\) increases strictly at each selection step and is maximized only when all tokens are selected.
-Therefore, if the entropy threshold coefficient \(\alpha\) is chosen such that \(0 < \alpha < 1\), the algorithm is guaranteed to terminate before all tokens are selected. } \end{theorem} \textbf{Proof.} Refer to Appendix~\ref{proof_early} for the proof.
+Therefore, if the entropy threshold coefficient \(\alpha\) is chosen such that \(0 < \alpha < 1\), the algorithm is guaranteed to terminate before all tokens are selected. }